GideonA-HUB/JO-E-commerce/backend/SECURE_ENVIRONMENT_GUIDE.md

 - ✅ No sensitive data in code
 - ✅ All functionality works as expected
 - ✅ Security best practices followed

+## 🔐 **IMPORTANT SECURITY NOTE**

+Replace all `YOUR_*_HERE` placeholders with your actual secure credentials in Railway environment variables.
+Never commit actual credentials to version control!